-Principle of Development/Policy
+Principle of development/Policy

-- 6.01 The proposed development seeks the change of use from agricultural land to residential garden land in order to facilitate the retrospective erection of an outbuilding for use as a home gym and decking area. - 6.02 Policy DM33 of the Local Plan relates to the change of use of agricultural land to domestic garden land.
+6.08 Policy DM33 of the Local Plan relates to the change of use of agricultural land to domestic garden land.
 It sets out that :

 'Planning permission will be granted for the change of use of agricultural land to domestic garden if there would be no harm to the character and appearance of the countryside and/or the loss of the best and most versatile agricultural land.'